khaliedessam/sql-data-warehouse-project/README.md

-# SQL Data Warehouse Project
+#  Data Warehouse and Analytics Project
+welcome to the Data Warehouse and Analytics Project repository!
+This project demonstrates a comprehensive data warehousing and analytics solution,from building a data warehouse to generate actionable insights.Designed as a portfolio project, it highligts industry best practices in data engineering and analytics.
 ## 📌 Project Overview
 This project demonstrates the design and implementation of a modern Data Warehouse using SQL Server.
 The solution follows a multi-layer architecture: Bronze, Silver, and Gold layers.